Fairlay/Bitcoin-Betting/API documentation.md

 wss://node928.info:82
 ```

-## How to sign messages
+## How to sign and send messages
 Requests that change state requires a signature.
 In order to provide a valid signature, sort the `Data` object alphabetically and sign it with Ed25519 (or ECDSA if your account is flagged as `isETH`) to provide it as `SignatureUser` property inside the storage unit you send to the node.

 **For signing, all fields that have default values MUST be omitted** - they are only shown for completeness in all request samples below.

-The `RequestTime` and `CreatedByUser` property inside `Data` object **may not deviate more than 15 seconds from the node time** or the request might get rejected.
+The `CreatedByUser` property inside `Data` object **may not deviate more than 20 seconds from the node time** or the request might get rejected.

-Nonce, RequestTime and CreatedByUser  may be omitted, but this might compromise security.
+Nonce and CreatedByUser  may be omitted, but this might compromise security.
+It is recommended to use current ticks as nonce.
+Received messages can be matched to requests by comparing the nonce provided.

+UserID can be omitted for all requests that are not tied to a certain user.

+NodeID can be provided to ensure, that mining is done by the choosen node.

+MinerFee is required for all requests that write in the ledger.

+Only messages that write to the Ledger are required to have a signature.
+Balance or Order subscriptions do not require a signature.
+For all non-write requests, it is recommended to omit "MinerFee", "NodeID" and "CreatedByUser"!

 For example, consider signing the following `Data` object of a `ChangeMarketTimes` request:
 ```jsonc